lliehu/reactive-l10n-test-vuejs/README.md

 ## TODO

+* Language switcher that shows correct status also when language is auto detected.
 * Put translations somewhere else.
 * Reactive retranslation when translation source changes.
 * Test select component.
 There are usually some kind of problems with them.